23Ruchil/Blog/_posts/2021-01-09-So-You-Want -To-Form-New-Habits?.markdown

 **Change the content of self - talk** : If you want to read more, do not tell yourself : “I want to read more"; instead say "I am a reader”.
 The key to building lasting habits is focusing on creating a new identity.

-Other Resources that may refer to:
+Other Resources that may you refer to:

 1. [Power of habit by Charles Duhigg][jekyll-powerofhabit]
 2. [Hooked by Nir Eyal][jekyll-hooked]
 3. [Jim Kwik Podcast][jekyll-kwik]
 4. [Tiny Habits Bootcamp][jekyll-bootcamp]
 5. [Habit tracking apps such as Habitify, Checklist+][jekyll-apps]
-6. Making your goals public to ensure accountbability
+6. Making your goals public to ensure accountability

 One of the goals that I have this year is to get at least one blog post out each week using the above framework.